projectdiscovery/nuclei/README.md

 nuclei -u https://example.com -t /path/to/your-template.yaml
 ```

-### Connect with ProjectDiscovery Cloud Platform
+### Remediate vulnerabilities with ProjectDiscovery Cloud Platform

-You can run the scans on your machine and upload the results to the cloud platform for further analysis.
+You can run the scans on your machine and upload the results to the cloud platform for further analysis and remediation.

 ```sh
 nuclei -target https://example.com -cloud-upload